Covid-19: Maintaining Safety & Security Amid Social Distancing

 *As a reminder, also remember to follow Metrasens guidance to clean & sanitize our products frequently to keep the coronavirus from living on hard surfaces.

-- On-demand Webinar – MRI Projectile Safety, lessons to learn
+- On-Demand Webinar – MRI Projectile Risk Management, a journey to excellence